 So, if you set an IDS program, the system will be able to:

-• Recognize attack patterns from the network packets
+- Recognize attack patterns from the network packets

-• Monitor the user behavior
+- Monitor the user behavior

-• Identify the abnormal traffic activity
+- Identify the abnormal traffic activity

-• Ensure that user and system activity do not go against security policies
+- Ensure that user and system activity do not go against security policies

-Types Of An Intrusion Detection System
+Types of Intrusion Detection System (IDS)

 There are many different types of IDS for protecting computer networks.
-Below are popular types of intrusion detection systems
+Below are popular types of intrusion detection systems:

 1. Host Intrusion Detection Systems (HIDS):

-HIDS host-based intrusion detection system runs on independent devices, i.e., a host on the network monitors the incoming and outgoing packets and alerts the administrator about malicious activity.
+Liquid WebHIDS host-based intrusion detection system runs on independent devices, i.e., a host on the network monitors the incoming and outgoing packets and alerts the administrator about malicious activity.
 It takes a snapshot of the existing system files to identify the abnormalities.
 If there are any discrepancies among the file sent or if anything got deleted, an alert is sent to the administrator for further investigations.

 2. Protocol-Based Intrusion Detection System (PIDS):

-PIDS, a Protocol-based Intrusion Detection System, is a system or agent that resides consistently at the front end of the server to control and interpret the protocol between the user and the server.
+PIDS, a Protocol-based IDS, is a system or agent that resides consistently at the front end of the server to control and interpret the protocol between the user and the server.
 PIDS is for securing the web server by monitoring the HTTPS protocol stream.
 A typical use of PIDS is at the front end of the web server, keeping a check on the HTTP or HTTPS stream.

 3. Application Protocol-Based Intrusion Detection System (APIDS):